 In my house, the pressure cooker is rarely put away in the cabinet.
 We use it all the time and I can’t count how many times I have given these as gifts.
 However, I probably could count how many times those gifts have been used!
+So many people really don’t know how to use a pressure cooker – but believe me, it isn’t that scary once you learn!
+A pressure cooker is a great way to create delicious healthy recipes very quickly.
+You can have Sunday dinner every night of the week if you want!

 Do you know how to use a pressure cooker?
 Most people are afraid of using pressure cookers, because of the rumors of them exploding.
 Honestly, that has never ever happened in my experience.
 When my mother-in-law taught me how to use the pot and was lifting the top nozzle to let the steam escape, I asked her about this.
 Do you know what she said?
 She laughed and said, “No way!”